 Without a doubt, the #1 mistake we see in most channel incentives is having a tiny communications budget.
 It’s usually the first item on the ledger to get cut, but it is imperative to the effectiveness of your program.
 Unfortunately, it takes more than a single invite email at the start of the campaign to capture the attention of a channel rep. Companies spend high on rewards and admin time, but find their incentive becomes the best-kept secret on the channel because it didn’t cut through the clutter.

 Designing a creative campaign with a catchy theme proves to draw more eyes and increase recall.
 Be sure to make a marketing calendar for the program itself and focus the message each time to your specific goals, whether it’s more registrations or increased reward redemption.
 Repeat the process for continuity and keeping it in-mind, but vary it enough so that it doesn’t become white noise.

 6. Balance Your Budget

-Technology is always an interesting factor in balancing your channel incentive budget because it relies heavily on your program’s needs; namely the complexity of the rules.
+Technology is always an interesting factor in balancing your channel incentive budget because it relies heavily on your program’s needs, namely the complexity of the rules.
 Including tier multipliers and split payouts are exciting additions, but will generally require extra investment in technology that may not be necessary.
-Administration is also flexible, however, it shouldn’t be undervalued, especially when working with an incentive professional.
+The administration is also flexible.
+However, it shouldn’t be undervalued, especially when working with an incentive professional.
 Hiring an incentive agency can often pay for itself when you consider the efficiency of implementation, on-going management, and accountability that they provide.

 7. Ditch the Spreadsheet